JamesCliffordSpratt/macros/README.md

 # Macros Plugin for Obsidian

 The **Macros Plugin** brings powerful nutrition tracking to your Obsidian vault.
-It integrates with the FatSecret API to search foods, generate nutrition markdown files, and dynamically render macro blocks and pie charts.
+It integrates with the FatSecret API to search foods, generate nutrition markdown files, and dynamically render interactive macro tables and visualizations.

 ---